top of page

 I create a wide variety of work inspired by the Cornish landscape and the flora and fauna which make this place so special.

-I am a member of the St Ives Arts Club and I am the Resident Artist at St Ia Parish Church where I run monthly Art and Spirituality sessions.
+I am a member of the St Ives Arts Club and the Porthmeor Print Studio.

 Home: Welcome